 Unfortunately, it’s not only foods, plants, and household items that can poison our dogs.
 Coat contamination is another serious issue that can prove life-threatening for dogs.

 Not only is your dog likely to try to lick an unknown substance off their fur.
 But chemicals can be absorbed by the skin and find their way into the bloodstream.

 What to do if your dog has a Contaminated Coat

-- Use an Elizabethan collar to prevent your dog from licking their fur
+- Use an Elizabethan collar to prevent your dog from licking its fur

 - Wash the area with mild soapy water – NEVER use solvent, concentrated detergents or paint stripper on your dog